robotology/wb-toolbox/doc/mkdocs/data/install.md

 # Install

 !!! info "Disclaimer"

-    `WB-Toolbox` has been widely tested on `Ubuntu 16:04` and Matlab `R2017b`.
+    `WB-Toolbox` has been widely tested on `Ubuntu 16:04` and `Ubuntu 18.04` with Matlab `R2017b`.
 If you face any issue either with your OS or Matlab version, please submit an [Issue](https://github.com/robotology/WB-Toolbox/issues).

 ## Requirements